an abstract photo of a curved building with a blue sky in the background

 1-Hour

 Kuzu-Zangpo-La & Welcome to Bhutan!
-Meet and greet with your team at the Paro International Airport, donned in their elegant national attire, and then transfer to the capital city of Thimphu on a one-hour journey that follows the swiftly flowing Pa Chu River with a pit stop along the way.
+Meet your team at Paro International Airport, then transfer to Thimphu, enjoying the scenic Pa Chu River along the way.

 a man riding a skateboard down the side of a ramp